collapsed-stacks/startups/questions/534/what-is-everyone-s-take-on-crowd-funding-for-an-app.md

 - posted by: [Matthew Higgins](https://stackexchange.com/users/439334/matthew-higgins) on 2014-08-29
 - score: 0

-<p>I've not used Kickstarter for this purpose, but I've seen campaigns on other sites from both sides, although only where equity is being sold, which is not how it's done on Kickstarter.</p>
+I've not used Kickstarter for this purpose, but I've seen campaigns on other sites from both sides, although only where equity is being sold, which is not how it's done on Kickstarter.

-<p>In my experience, very few people seem interested in backing something that's not mostly built yet.
-It's a bit of a vicious circle, especially if you need the funding for the costs of developing something.</p>
+In my experience, very few people seem interested in backing something that's not mostly built yet.
+It's a bit of a vicious circle, especially if you need the funding for the costs of developing something.

-<p>Unfortunately as you say you don't have experience of running a business, many investors will be unlikely to take your work for how great the idea is on it's own.</p>
+Unfortunately as you say you don't have experience of running a business, many investors will be unlikely to take your work for how great the idea is on it's own.

-<p>It's quite a risk for potential investors, especially if the developer/team behind the project hasn't proven their technical or business skills publicly before.
-Investors are predominantly looking for things that will maintain a user base, and the most reliable way to test this is with it in the wild.</p>
+It's quite a risk for potential investors, especially if the developer/team behind the project hasn't proven their technical or business skills publicly before.
+Investors are predominantly looking for things that will maintain a user base, and the most reliable way to test this is with it in the wild.

-<p>The best bet <em>may</em> be to try and get a <em>small</em> loan from a bank or another source and develop a basic beta, or work on it in your spare time until you do have something to show for it, once you have users regularly using it, then explore crowdfunding to try and really get it tidied up/internationalised/multi-platform'ed and properly launched. </p>
+The best bet *may* be to try and get a *small* loan from a bank or another source and develop a basic beta, or work on it in your spare time until you do have something to show for it, once you have users regularly using it, then explore crowdfunding to try and really get it tidied up/internationalised/multi-platform'ed and properly launched.

-<p>Investors will be looking for something that's very likely to get a return, and the easiest way to convince them is with solid, indisputable numbers, "we have n users already, after one month on the app store, x% of them use the app every day", will sound a lot better than "so, here's an idea that <em>I think</em> n people might use...".</p>
+Investors will be looking for something that's very likely to get a return, and the easiest way to convince them is with solid, indisputable numbers, "we have n users already, after one month on the app store, x% of them use the app every day", will sound a lot better than "so, here's an idea that *I think* n people might use...".